James Chesnut Jr.: Early life and education

-James Chesnut Jr., was born the youngest of fourteen children and the only (surviving) son of James Chesnut Sr. (1775–1866) and his wife, Mary Cox (1777–1864) on Mulberry Plantation near Camden, South Carolina.
+James Chesnut Jr., was born the youngest of fourteen children and the only (surviving) son of James Chesnut Sr. (1773–1866) and his wife, Mary Cox (1775–1864) on Mulberry Plantation near Camden, South Carolina.
 Chesnut Sr. was one of the wealthiest planters in the South, who owned 448 slaves and many large plantations totaling nearly five square miles before the outbreak of the Civil War.
 Chesnut Jr. graduated from the law department of the College of New Jersey (now Princeton University) in 1835, and initially rose to prominence in South Carolina state politics.

 Political career

 Admitted to the bar in 1837, Chesnut Jr. commenced practice that year in Camden.
 He was later elected as a member of the South Carolina House of Representatives (1840–52) and the South Carolina Senate (1852–58, serving as its president 1856–58).
 He was a delegate to the southern convention at Nashville, Tennessee, in 1850.

 In 1858 Chesnut was elected by the South Carolina Legislature to the U.S. Senate as a Democrat to replace Josiah J. Evans.
 He served there for two years alongside Senator James Henry Hammond of South Carolina.
 Although a defender of slavery and states' rights, Chesnut opposed the re-opening of the African slave trade and was not as staunch a secessionist as most of the South Carolinian politicians.
 Moderate in his political views, he believed in extending protections for slavery's westward expansion while remaining within the Union.

 But the political atmosphere tightened towards the Presidential Election of 1860, since the Republican Party and its presidential candidate, Abraham Lincoln, opposed slavery.
 After the results of the election were known, Chesnut decided that he could no longer stay in his office in the Senate.
-Shortly after Lincoln's election, he was the first Southern senator to withdraw from the Senate, on November 10, 1860.
+Shortly after Lincoln's election, he was the first Southern senator to withdraw from the Senate.
+He submitted a one-sentence note, stating his resignation, which was read before the South Caroline Senate on November 10, 1860.
 (He was expelled in absentia from the Senate the next year.)

 Chesnut participated in the South Carolina secession convention in December 1860 and was subsequently elected to the Provisional Congress of the Confederate States.
 He was a member of the committee which drafted the Confederate States Constitution.

 Believing that the United States would not resist southern secession, Chesnut famously boasted that he would drink all of the blood which would be spilled in the subsequent Civil War.